 Principle 2 of Family Systems: Homeostasis (Balance)

-This is the worst thing that every happened.
+This is the worst thing that has ever happened.
 We’ve got to do something to fix it.
 I’m tired of all this turmoil.
 It’s time for things to get back to normal.”

-People will get anxious when things get worse in their life.
-People will get anxious when things in their life get significantly better because that also is out of their comfort zone.
+People will get anxious when things get worse in their lives, and they will get anxious when things get significantly better because that is also outside their comfort zone.

-In a church, family, business, or softball team, the focus on the identified patient (black sheep) and resistance from those who are peacekeepers instead of peacemakers explain why the group will tolerate and adapt to trouble-making complainers and incompetent leaders and members.
-On the other hand, the person who encourages personal responsibility, growth, and confronting the long-term problems will be ignored, if not let go.
+In a church, family, business, or softball team, the focus on the identified patient (black sheep) and resistance from those who are peacekeepers instead of peacemakers explains why the group will tolerate and adapt to trouble-making complainers and incompetent leaders and members.
+On the other hand, the person who encourages personal responsibility, growth, and confronting long-term problems will be ignored if not let go.

 Peter Steinke comments, “Actually religious institutions are the worst offenders at encouraging immaturity and irresponsibility.
 In church after church, some member is passively-aggressively holding the whole system hostage, and no one wants to fire him or force her to leave because it wouldn’t be ‘the Christian thing to do.’
 It has nothing to do with Christianity.
 Synagogues also tolerate abusers because it wouldn’t be the Christian thing to do” (How Your Church Family Works, Copyright © 1993 The Alban Institute, Inc., page 59).